-Generation to Generation posted by Evangelism Explosion on Aug 23, 2022
+Generation to Generation posted by John Sorensen on Aug 23, 2022

 “From generation to generation of those who fear the Lord…” If you are an avid Bible reader, this is a phrase you may have come across.
 In fact, throughout the Bible, God talks about truths that surpass generations.
 I’ll mention three: our sin, God’s power, and God’s mercy.